Ludmila of Bohemia

 Ludmila of Bohemia (c.
-860 - 15 September 921) is a Czech saint and martyr venerated by the Orthodox and the Roman Catholics.
+860 - 15 September 921) is a Czech saint and martyr venerated by Catholic and Orthodox Christians.
 She was born in Mělník as the daughter of the Sorbian prince Slavibor.
 Saint Ludmila was the grandmother of Saint Wenceslaus, who is widely referred to as Good King Wenceslaus.
-Saint Ludmila was canonized shortly after her death.
-As part of the process of canonization, in 925, Wenceslaus moved her remains to St. George's Basilica, Prague.
+Saint Ludmila was canonised shortly after her death.
+As part of the process of canonisation, in 925, Wenceslaus moved her remains to St. George's Basilica, Prague.

 Marriage

 Ludmila was married to Bořivoj I of Bohemia, the first Christian Duke of Bohemia, in 873.
 The couple converted to Christianity through the efforts of Methodius.
 Their efforts to convert Bohemia to Christianity were initially not well received, and pagans drove them from their country for a time.
 Eventually the couple returned and ruled for several years before retiring to Tetín, near Beroun.

 In 875, the eldest son of the princely couple, Spytihněv, was born.
 Ludmila gave birth to at least six children (three sons and three daughters - not counting any children who died in infancy and were not mentioned in the records) during the approximately fourteen years of her marriage.
 Only the names of two sons Spytihněv 875-915 and Vratislav c.
 888-921) are known, both of whom later ascended to the princely throne.

 Bořivoj was succeeded by their son Spytihněv.
 Spytihněv was succeeded by his brother Vratislav.
 When Vratislav died in 921, his son Wenceslas became the next ruler of Bohemia.
 It had been primarily Ludmila who raised her grandson, and she acted as regent for him.